BCDA-APS/bs_model_instrument/docs/source/index.rst

-instrument (|release|)
+APSBITS (|release|)
 ======================

+What is BITS?
+BITS is a python package that provides a Bluesky Instrument Template Structure at the APS

-Model of a Bluesky Data Acquisition Instrument in console, notebook, & queueserver.
+Using this package you can create instruments which allow you to execute Bluesky Data Acquisition in console, notebook, & queueserver.

 Start the data collection session with the same command, whether in the IPython console, a Jupyter notebook, the queueserver, or even a Python script: